Adi-ty/GO-API/README.md

 ## JWT Authentication

 To authorize requests for creating, updating, or deleting comments, a bearer token with the signature "Aditya" needs to be included in the Authorization header.
-You can generate the JWT token using a tool like [jwt.io](https://jwt.io/).
-Please make sure to keep the token secure and only share it with trusted individuals.
+You can generate the JWT token here [jwt.io](https://jwt.io/).

 ## Contributing